 The other option is to post a surety bond for the security deposit amount.
 You must then keep the deposit in a trust account outside of the state.

-If have any questions regarding the security deposit laws in North Carolina, please consider hiring a qualified attorney or an experienced property management company.
+Are you a landlord in North Carolina?
+If you have any questions regarding the security deposit laws in North Carolina, please consider hiring a qualified attorney or an experienced property management company.
 At T.E.
-Johnson & Sons, our goal is to help clients manage their rental properties professionally and reliably.
+Johnson & Sons, our goal is to help landlords manage their rental properties professionally and reliably.